Propagation of chaos for interacting particles subject to environmental noise: Well posedness of the stochastic PDE

-where $c_1\in\R$ and $c_2(\omega)$ is a random variable such that $\E[|c_2(\omega)|]<\infty$. \end{itemize}
+where $c_1\in\R$ and $c_2(\omega)$ is a random variable such that $\E [|c_2(\omega)|]<\infty$. \end{itemize}

-By classical results on SDEs (see eg \cite{Ku90}) this equation admits a unique solution $X_t=X(t,x,\omega)$ which is continuous in time.
+By classical results on SDEs (see, e.g., \cite{Ku90}), this equation admits a unique solution $X_t=X(t,x,\omega)$ which is continuous in time.
 Moreover, taking into account the following lemma, it follows from Kolmogorov continuity theorem that there exists a modification of $X(t,x)$ which is continuous in $x$.
 It is also jointly continuous in $(t,x)$ by Kolmogorov theorem for processes taking values in Banach spaces, precisely in the space $C([0,T];\R^d)$.
-This results on continuity of the stochastic flow of equation \eqref{liouville} can be find in the literature, like in \cite{Ku90}.
-However we want to stress in the following the dependence on the different parameters and outline more explicitly the constants.
+This results on continuity of the stochastic flow of equation \eqref{liouville} can be found in the literature as in \cite{Ku90}.
+However, we want to stress in the following the dependence on the different parameters and outline more explicitly the constants.

 We define now some constants depending on the coefficients $b$ and $\sigma_k$ of the problem, which we will use in the following results.
-For a fixed real number $p\geq 1$ we call $C_p$ the constat which appears in the Burkholder Davis Gundy Theorem.
-Moreover, for $t>0$ and $p\geq 1$, we define
+For a fixed real number $p\geq1$, we call $C_p$ the constat which appears in the Burkholder--Davis--Gundy theorem.
+Moreover, for $t>0$ and $p\geq1$, we define

-Finally, for a fixed $T>0$, let $n\in\mathbb{N}$ be the minimum such that $C\left(p,(T/n)\right)<1$, so that we can define
+Finally, for a fixed $T>0$, let $n\in\mathbb{N}$ be the minimum such that $C (p,(T/n) )<1$, so that we can define

-From our choice of $n\in\mathbb{N}$ this last constant is well defined and depending only on $T,p$ and the coefficients of problem \eqref{liouville}.
+From our choice of $n\in\mathbb{N,}$ this last constant is well defined and depending only on $T,p$ and the coefficients of problem \eqref{liouville}.

-\begin{lemma} Let $p\geq 1$, $T\geq0$ and let $X(t,x)$ be a solution of equation \eqref{liouville} up to time $T$.Then
+\begin{lemma} Let $p\geq1$, $T\geq0$ and let $X(t,x)$ be a solution of equation \eqref{liouville} up to time $T$.
+Then